Instituto Via Delphi

-The Via Delphi Institute for Research on Marine Mammals is a Mexican non-profit organization endorsed to generate scientific knowledge about marine mammals, mostly of the Tursiops truncatus species.
-The research center is located in the state of Quintana Roo, near Cancún, where the scientific members make indoor studies; by the other side, The Via Delphi Institute conducts research programs with wild dolphin populations from the Campeche and Tabasco costs, in the Gulf of Mexico, and in Holbox Island, located in the Mexican Caribbean Sea.

-The institute is divided in two working groups, one composed of biologists and the other of veterinarians, both supported by thesis students and volunteers.
+The Via Delphi Institute for Research on Marine Mammals is a Mexican non-profit organization established to generate scientific knowledge about marine mammals, mostly of the Tursiops truncatus species (common bottlenose dolphin).
+The research center is located in the state of Quintana Roo, near Cancún, where the scientific members make indoor studies.
+The Via Delphi Institute also conducts research programs with wild dolphin populations from the Campeche and Tabasco coasts, in the Gulf of Mexico, and in Holbox Island in the Mexican Caribbean Sea.
+The institute is divided in two working groups, one composed of biologists and the other of veterinarians, both supported by graduate students and volunteers.

 History and achievements

-The Via Delphi Institute was formally constituted in 2007 with the sign of a Cooperation Agreement with the National Autonomous University of Mexico UNAM.
-This agreement establishes some sets for scientific programs between the Via Delphi Institute, the Biology Institute and the Sciences and Veterinary faculty of UNAM.

-Also, the Via Delphi Institute has worked with CINVESTAV (from the National Polytechnic Institute) in Mérida, the University of Veracruz, the University of San Nicolas de Hidalgo, Michoacán, and the Tec Institute of Seas Studies in Veracruz, among others.
+The Via Delphi Institute was formally constituted in 2007 with the signing of a cooperation agreement with the National Autonomous University of Mexico (UNAM.)
+This agreement establishes some sets for scientific programs between the Via Delphi Institute, the Biology Institute, and the Sciences and Veterinary faculty of UNAM.
+The Via Delphi Institute has also worked with CINVESTAV (from the National Polytechnic Institute) in Mérida, the University of Veracruz, the University of San Nicolas de Hidalgo, Michoacán, and the Tec Institute of Seas Studies in Veracruz, among others.

 Research certification

 With a certification given by the RENIECYT through the National Commission of Science and Technology CONACYT, the Via Delphi Institute receives official support from this recognized public commission, providing it an important status in the Mexican scientific research field.

-As a result of the institute's research more than 61 works had been submitted in various worldwide forums, including: The Annual Meeting of the Marine Mammal Society, IMATA, The International Association of Aquatic Mammals and the meetings of the International Association of Aquatic Mammals Medicine.
+As a result of the institute's research, more than 61 works had been submitted in various worldwide forums, including The Annual Meeting of the Marine Mammal Society, IMATA, The International Association of Aquatic Mammals, and the meetings of the International Association of Aquatic Mammals Medicine.

 Tursiops truncatus breeding program

 One of the most successful projects of the Via Delphi Institute is the Tursiops truncatus breeding program.
-This program has been optimized for 17 years, reaching a meticulous system of veterinary medicine and medical training.
-The result of this period of work has permitted to reach a survival average of 70%.
-During the 2008 Via Delphi reached a 100% survival rate, obtaining a record never registered of 11 successful births.
-The previous achievement inscribes the Via Delphi's Breeding program on the Guinness World Records.
+This program has a meticulous system of veterinary medicine and medical training.
+The work has reached a survival average of 70%.
+During 2008, Via Delphi reached a 100% survival rate, obtaining 11 successful births.
+The previous achievement inscribes the Via Delphi's Breeding program in the Guinness World Records.